List of 21st-century films considered the worst: The Hottie and the Nottie (2008)

 The romantic comedy The Hottie and the Nottie starring Paris Hilton, Joel Moore, Christine Lakin, and The Greg Wilson opened to poor box-office takings and strongly negative reviews with a 5% rating on Rotten Tomatoes.
 The British newspaper The People, reviewing The Hottie and the Nottie, claimed "Paris Hilton is the world's worst actress and she's starring in the worst movie ever made."
 Nathan Lee of The Village Voice called it "crass, shrill, disingenuous, tawdry, mean-spirited, vulgar, idiotic, boring, slapdash, half-assed, and very, very unfunny".
 Online film critic James Berardinelli described the film's comedy as "about as funny as the anal rape scene in The War Zone".
 Richard Roeper called it "excruciatingly, painfully, horribly, terribly awful", and argued that "nobody in this movie really should have a career in movies".
 Connie Ogle in the Miami Herald described The Hottie and the Nottie thus: "Imagine the worst movie you've ever seen.
 Got it?
 Now try to think of something worse.
 That something is this movie – wretched, embarrassing and a waste of the time and energy of everyone involved."
 The film appears on Metacritic's list of the all-time lowest-scoring films, and the MRQE's 50 Worst Movies list.

 Álom.net (2009)

 Álom.net (also known as Dream Well or Dream.net) is a Hungarian film that emulates tropes found in American teen films.
 444.hu wrote that it is "the worst movie of all time, and that's why it became a cult film".
 Furthermore, 24.hu and Index.hu each named it the worst Hungarian film ever made and The Irish Times reported its status as "the worst film of all time" when it became the lowest-rated film on IMDb.
 Total Film named it the fourth worst film ever made and FMC.hu included it on their list of the ten worst films ever made.

+After Last Season (2009)

+After Last Season is a science-fiction drama film about medical students using brain chips to read minds in order to solve a murder.
+Much of the film consists of surreal CGI imagery representing psychic mind reading, but despite a claimed $5 million budget the film features extremely basic effects, including an MRI machine that is clearly made of cardboard.
+Chad Collins of Dread Central compared it to The Room, stating that its legacy is that it is "principally that of one of the worst movies ever made."
+C. Robert Cargill, writing for Ain't It Cool News, referred to the film as the "worst theatrically distributed film of the modern era."
+Writing for Collider, Jeremy Urquhart included the film on his list of the worst films ever made, stating that it is "Lynchian, or maybe it's more accidentally Lynchian."